pladopoulos/etymologyneering/README.md

 Etymologyneering teaches English through **first principles** i.e. the **Proto-Indo-European (PIE) roots** that act as the atomic units or **bedrock of meaning**.
 See here about Indo-European reconstructed language https://en.wikipedia.org/wiki/Proto-Indo-European_language These roots are few, yet they generate thousands of words which feels like a **compression of semantic space**.
-I mean that each PIE root captures a core meaning (like “to carry,” “to shine,” “to bind”) and then these few hundred roots generate thousands of words across European Languages (Greek, Latin , Germanic, Balto-Slavic etc including sanskrit language) through systematic transformations (prefixes, suffixes, metaphorical shifts).
+I mean that each PIE root captures a core meaning (like “to carry,” “to shine,” “to bind”) and then these few hundred roots generate thousands of words across European Languages (Greek, Latin , Germanic, Balto-Slavic etc including Sanskrit language) through systematic transformations (prefixes, suffixes, metaphorical shifts).

 Using **analogical thinking**, to me PIE roots mirror how ML models compress data: surface complexity emerging from simpler underlying features.